 1.2.1 If a candidate is contesting the election on behalf of a political party he/she must agree, in writing, with the party, the amount of the candidate's spending limit which the candidate is assigning to the party [Section 33(1)(b)(i)].
 The candidate is not legally required to make any assignment to the party.
 If, however, an assignment is made by a candidate to the party, the spending limit of the candidate's own election agent is reduced by that amount.
-The national agent of the candidate to the party, incur expenses or make payments on behalf of the candidate [Section 33(1)(b)(i)].
+The national agent of the candidate's political party can, out of the amount which has been assigned by the candidate to the party, incur expenses or make payments on behalf of the candidate [Section 33(1)(b)(ii)].
 Under no circumstances can total spending on a candidate exceed the statutory spending limit for the candidate.